-Even in older ages, the eating style of the binge can be improved especially when it affects a great stress life.
+Even in older ages, the eating style of the Binge Eating Disorder can be improved especially when it affects a great stress life.
 Eating at the tipping point can then become a coping strategy.
 Often the importance given to others increases, but self-neglect is the norm.
-Hopping or waiting for lunch can push you to binge eating episodes.
+Hopping or waiting for lunch can push you to Binge Eating Disorder episodes.

 4-The treatments are aimed at breaking the vicious cycle:

-In general, depression leads to depression, eating disorderly, and repetitive depression, eating food at random, binge eating, deterioration of this body sensation, binge eating behavior to cope, feelings of losing control of this binge.
+In general, depression leads to depression, eating disorderly, and repetitive depression, eating food at random, Binge Eating Disorder , deterioration of this body sensation, Binge Eating Disorder behavior to cope, feelings of losing control of this binge.

 Here are some tips to help you:

 – Try to get rid of an obsessive glance at the body